utkuozbulak/pytorch-cnn-visualizations/README.md

 * Gradient visualization with guided backpropagation [1]
 * Gradient visualization with saliency maps [4]
 * Gradient-weighted [3] class activation mapping [2]
-* Guided gradient-weighted class activation mapping [3]
+* Guided, gradient-weighted class activation mapping [3]
 * CNN filter visualization [9]
-* Deep Dream [10]
+* Deep dream [10]
-* Class specific image generation (A generated image that maximizes a certain class) [4]
+* Class specific image generation [4]
+* Inverted image representations [5]

- **Adversarial example generation** techniques  have been moved to [here](https://github.com/utkuozbulak/pytorch-cnn-adversarial-attacks).
+ I decided to move following **Adversarial example generation** techniques [here](https://github.com/utkuozbulak/pytorch-cnn-adversarial-attacks) to separate the distinction between visualization and adversarial stuff.

 	- Fast Gradient Sign, Untargeted [11]
 	- Fast Gradient Sign, Targeted [11]
 	- Gradient Ascent, Adversarial Images [7]
 	- Gradient Ascent, Fooling Images (Unrecognizable images predicted as classes with high confidence) [7]

-It will also include following operations in near future as well:

-* Inverted Image Representations [5]
+I also plan to include following techniques when I have some time:

 * Weakly supervised object segmentation [4]
 * Semantic Segmentation with Deconvolutions [6]
 * Smooth Grad [8]

-The code uses pretrained VGG19, VGG16 and AlexNet in the model zoo.
-Some of the code assumes that the layers in the model are separated into two sections; **features**, which contains the convolutional layers and **classifier**, that contains the fully connected layer (after flatting out convolutions).
+Depending on the technique, the code uses pretrained **VGG** or **AlexNet** from the model zoo.
+Some of the code also assumes that the layers in the model are separated into two sections; **features**, which contains the convolutional layers and **classifier**, that contains the fully connected layer (after flatting out convolutions).
 If you want to port this code to use it on your model that does not have such separation, you just need to do some editing on parts where it calls *model.features* and *model.classifier*.

+Every technique has its own python file (e.g. *gradcam.py*) which I hope will make things easier to understand. *misc_functions.py* contains functions like image processing and image recreation which is shared by the implemented techniques.

 All images are pre-processed with mean and std of the ImageNet dataset before being fed to the model.
-None of the code uses GPU as these operations are quite fast (for a single image).
+None of the code uses GPU as these operations are quite fast for a single image (except for deep dream because of the example image that is used for it is huge).
 You can make use of gpu with very little effort.
-The examples below include numbers in the brackets after the description, like *Mastiff (243)*, this number represents the class id in the ImageNet dataset.
+The example pictures below include numbers in the brackets after the description, like *Mastiff (243)*, this number represents the class id in the ImageNet dataset.

-I tried to comment on the code as much as possible, if you have any issues understanding it or porting it, don't hesitate to reach out.
+I tried to comment on the code as much as possible, if you have any issues understanding it or porting it, don't hesitate to send an email or create an issue.

 Below, are some sample results for each operation.